QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Functions

-QSC_EXPORT_API bool qsc_encoding_base64_decode (uint8_t *output, size_t otplen, const char *input, size_t inlen)
+QSC_EXPORT_API bool qsc_encoding_base64_decode (uint8_t *output, size_t otplen, const char *input, size_t inplen)

-Decodes a Base64 string to a byte array.
+Decode a Base64-encoded string to a byte array.

 QSC_EXPORT_API size_t qsc_encoding_base64_decoded_size (const char *input, size_t length)

-QSC_EXPORT_API void qsc_encoding_base64_encode (char *output, size_t otplen, const uint8_t *input, size_t inplen)
+QSC_EXPORT_API bool qsc_encoding_base64_encode (char *output, size_t otplen, const uint8_t *input, size_t inplen)

 QSC_EXPORT_API size_t qsc_encoding_base64_encoded_size (size_t length)